se37301/suburban/README.md

  |  |   |   |Morality|
  |  |   |   |Ethics|

+### Why
+- Make any area great again
+- More safe, secure and just
+- More balancing opposite forces and include all citizens
+- Build a co-creating future oriented mindset that involves people and individuals
+- More human, collectively intelligent participation

 The ambition is to release "Suburban" structure as a Distributed Open Source framework for mankind, no matter if it is Global , National, State or Tribe or even a future new society on other planets.

 The are are some principles and behaviours as inputs in the Suburban requirements and constraints